The greatest creatives are the ones that fail the most...

 Creators who improve an existing idea have only a 7% chance to fail.
 They simply find a slightly better solution for an existing problem.

 Facebook and Google weren't the first social networks either.
-They improved what there was and continued to make these improvements.
+They improved what there was and continued to make these improvements and take the time for it.

 Creatives don't adopt the status quo just like that